JeremySeckinger/Travel-Dash/readme.md

 # Travel Dash

-:construction:  Under Construction  :construction:  Current site progress (MVP) can be [viewed here](https://traveldashboard.herokuapp.com/)
+Current site can be [viewed here](https://traveldashboard.herokuapp.com/)

+:construction:
 Project migration to new project structure with React as a dedicated frontend and Node as a true backend has begun [here](https://github.com/JeremySeckinger/Travel-Dash-Node-React).
 Note the migration is in its infancy and architecture and stack will be evolving as the project progresses.
+:construction:

 ## Description